Social Innovation Challenge

 • Environmental sustainability

-To understand more about what we mean by innovation, community involvement, scale or replicability, register an Expression of Interest after Tuesday 28 May and join one of our informal information sessions.
+To understand more about what we mean by innovation, community involvement, scale or replicability, register an Expression of Interest and join one of our informal information sessions.

 Can I apply?